singh1114/best/_posts/2020-03-23-k-nearest-neighbor-algorithm-using-sklearn-distance-metric.md

 Now whenever a new entry comes in from the test dataset, we will choose a value of `k`.

 For the sake of this example, let's assume that we choose 4 as the value of `k`.
-We will find the distance of the nearest four values and the one having the least distance will have more probability and is assumed as the winner.
+We will use the distance measure to find the `K` nearest neighbour and the `test value` will belong to the one having more number of entities out of those `K` neighbours.

 {% include lazyload.html image_src="https://i.imgur.com/heaLl5s.png" image_alt="KNN algorithm example" image_title="KNN algorithm example" %}